Why Do We Fear Aging?

 In order to keep the fears of old age from getting the best of us, we have to find a higher purpose for living.
 Just setting a goal to never come under a surgeon's knife isn't going to bring us peace and happiness in our advancing age.
 We have to find something to live for.

 According to psychologist, Erik Erikson's theory of psychosocial development, we reach a stage in our lives that requires a change in our focus.
 Once we no longer have young children dependent upon us for their keep, we may find ourselves slipping into a period of self-pity, feeling unloved and lacking in purpose.
 In order to counteract this stagnation, we adopt a sort of "mission" or "cause" that we champion.
 This gives us people to connect with, things to do, and places to go.

 It carries us into our elderly years with strong feelings of self-worth, belonging, and companionship.
 Losing loved ones in the process is no longer a tragedy, but a necessary part of our life's process.
 We have something to sustain us, something beyond ourselves, and perhaps even beyond this world, that enables continued positive choices.

 There will be plenty of opportunities to face our fear of ill health as we sit in doctor's offices and hospital waiting rooms.
 Each time we are faced with a crisis of health for ourselves and our loved ones, we will be wondering if we were meant to stay or go.
 And yet, "It is in our most difficult moments, when we are brought to our knees, that we realize there must be a power beyond our own that is able to save us from the unfortunate circumstances in which we find ourselves."
-This is how our fears become acquainted with our faith, as indicated in the Fear is the Foundation of Faith (September 9, 2014 post in For Your Emotional Health link to podcast).
+This is how our fears become acquainted with our faith.

 *Poem "Make the Choice" by Denise W. Anderson.